socketplane/docker-ovs/README.md

 ## Running the container

-To run the container listening on port 6640 and with supervisor managing the Open vSwitch processes:
+To run the container listening on port 6640 (OVSDB) and 9001 (Supervisor XML-RPC API) and with supervisor managing the Open vSwitch processes:

-    sudo docker run -p 6640:6640 --privileged=true -d -i -t davetucker/docker-ovs:2.1.2 /usr/bin/supervisord
+    sudo docker run -p 6640:6640 -p 9001:9001 --privileged=true -d -i -t davetucker/docker-ovs:2.1.2 /usr/bin/supervisord

-To run the container listening on port 6640 with a shell - you must manually start the process:
+To run the container listening on port 6640 (OVSDB) and 9001 (Supervisor XML-RPC API) with a shell - you must manually start the process:

-    sudo docker run -p 6640:6640 --privileged=true -i -t davetucker/docker-ovs:2.1.2 /bin/sh
+    sudo docker run -p 6640:6640 -p 9001:9001 --privileged=true -i -t davetucker/docker-ovs:2.1.2 /bin/sh

 > Note: You need the "tun" kernel module loaded to run this container